devtut/generate/docs/python/map-function.md

 ---
-metaTitle: Map Function
+metaTitle: "Map Function"
-description: Basic use of map, itertools.imap and future_builtins.map, Mapping each value in an iterable, Mapping values of different iterables, Transposing with Map Using "None" as function argument (python 2.x only), Series and Parallel Mapping
+description: "Basic use of map, itertools.imap and future_builtins.map, Mapping each value in an iterable, Mapping values of different iterables, Transposing with Map: Using None as function argument (python 2.x only), Series and Parallel Mapping"
 ---

 # Map Function